Riccodalets/Code-Review/Section A Code Review/Option 1 Python Task review - Copy.md

 cases 5: [['tem', 'met', 'emt']]

 all cases pass exept case 5, Strings does not consists of lowercase English letters.
-To correct this, we shoul add i = i.lower() below line 4.
+To correct this, we should add i = i.lower() below line 4.

 Efficiency